E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 #### 4.2.1 Creation

 The constructor will be responsible for storing any static mesh information as private variables and handling the selection any user-specified options.
+It will also compute the vertical loop bounds on edges and vertices.
 ```c++
 VertCoord::VertCoord(const HorzMesh *Mesh,
                      int NVertLevels,